Kotlin/KEEP/proposals/scripting-support.md

 #### Execution lifecycle

 The script is executed according to the following scheme:
-- compilation - the *Script Compiler* takes the script, it's configurator and/or configuration and provides a compiled class.
+- compilation - the *Script Compiler* takes the script, it's compilation configuration and provides a compiled class.
 Inside this process, the following activity is possible:
-  - configuration refinement - if the compilation configured accordingly, the configurator is called after parsing to refine the configuration taking into account the script contents:
+  - configuration refinement - if the compilation configured accordingly, the user-supplied callbacks are called before or after parsing to refine the configuration taking into account the script contents
-- evaluation - the *Evaluator* takes the compiled script instantiates it if needed, and calls the appropriate method, passing arguments from the environment to it; this step could be repeated many times
+- evaluation - the *Script Evaluator* takes the compiled script instantiates it if needed, and calls the appropriate method, passing arguments from the environment to it; this step could be repeated many times

 #### Processing in an IDE

 The IDE support for the scripts should be based on the same *Script definition*.
-Basically after recognizing the script *type* (see *Environment and customization* section above), the IDE may use the *Compilation Configuration* and use its parameters to implement highlighting, navigation and other features.
-The default implementation of Kotlin IDEA plugin w should support the appropriate functionality, based on the standard set of configuration parameters.
+Basically after recognizing the script *type* (see *Environment and customization* section above), the IDE extracts the *Compilation Configuration* and use its parameters to implement highlighting, navigation and other features.
+The default implementation of Kotlin IDEA plugin should support the appropriate functionality, based on the standard set of configuration parameters.

 ### Standalone scripting